 ASIs have often played a decisive role in transnational litigation.
-Their historical origins have been linked the rise of equity in English law and its

-S 3772, 117th Cong (2022).
-Pursuant to this bill, parties asserting foreign ASIs would be prohibited from challenging the asserted patents at the Patent Trial and Appeals Board and, if they are found to infringe these patents, the infringement would be presumed to be wilful for the purposes of enhancing damages and the action would be deemed exceptional when determining whether to award attorney's fees.
+Their historical origins have been linked the rise of equity in English law and its struggle with common law courts.9 This type of judicial order typically requires a party to refrain from commencing or continuing legal proceedings in a foreign court.
+From this standpoint, ASIs afford courts the opportunity to affect the course and significance of foreign litigation.
+Therefore, a similar intervention - characterised by the emergence of extra be wilful for the purposes of enhancing damages and the action would be deemed exceptional when determining whether to award attorney's fees.